 Riding also helped coach senior guard Mikh McKinney, who was named honorable mention All-America, first team all-District 6, and the Big Sky MVP.
 McKinney became the first player in the Div.
 I era to receive all three of those awards, and just the third player in school history to earn All-America honors.

-Moreover, the Hornets have been Academic Progress Rate (APR) compliant every year of Riding’s six-year tenure, including a 981 score in 2009-10, the second highest in program history.
+Moreover, the Hornets have been Academic Progress Rate (APR) compliant every year of Riding’s seven-year tenure, including a 981 score in 2009-10, the second highest in program history.

 The program showed signs of taking off in 2013-14 when the Hornets not only posted a then school-record 10 conference wins, the team also clinched a Big Sky Tournament berth for the first time since 2006 and won 11 home games.
 One of the season’s highlights included Dylan Garrity’s 75-foot shot at the buzzer to defeat Weber State, and instantly gain national exposure for the program.
 Video of the shot went viral and was named the No. 1 play on ESPN SportsCenter’s Top 10 Plays that evening.